|

 How do you convert hour to hour?

-To convert hour to hour, multiply the number of hour by 1, since one hour equals 1 hour.
+To convert hour to hour, multiply the number of hour by 1 as one hour equals 1 hour.

 How many hour are in one hour?